Cysharp/ConsoleAppFramework/ReadMe.md

 ### Nested command

-You can create a deep command hierarchy by adding commands with paths separated by ` ` when registering them.
+You can create a deep command hierarchy by adding commands with paths separated by space(` `) when registering them.
 This allows you to add commands at nested levels.

 ```csharp
 var app = ConsoleApp.Create();